janesmae/ye_olde_janesmae.github.io/_posts/2016-05-21-signatures.md

 I am usually signing e-mails with "Regards, [Initial/First name]" and this should be okay in most cases.
 I noticed a typo in an e-mail sent by someone recently to a group I am a part of and this issue has been on my mind since then.
 A simple typographical error in a signature - replace the letter "g" with "t" in my preferred signature and it gets a negative undertone.

 I am an Estonian schooled in British English.
 I still remember some of the etiquettes about "Dear Mr. ..." and the "Yours sincerely" I learned in my secondary English lessons.
 I feel the importance of speaking and writing good English in an international working environment.
-But formal  communication is another topic.
+But formal  communication is another topic for another day.

 I have a selection of good-byes for short replies: love, hugs, cheers - depending on the person and context.
 I don't like to use "Thanks" a lot, thanking someone for no reason just does not seem to make sense.
 I have not decided on using just "Best" yet.
 I feel like it should be a no-go - it doesn't sound genuine.
 Best what?
 Cucumbers?
 Maybe signing with just my name or an initial is the solution?
 Unless I'm making a specific request or am truly thankful for something.